nvandoorn/cnaked/readme.md

 Lots of headers, some tests, some coupling, not much implemented.

+### Journal

+#### 2am Saturday Feb 23

+Ahhh yes, that part of the project where you see the promise but also the headaches.
+The parser is going OK assuming I can get cJSON to compile properly (dick around with cmake).
+After that I should implement the HTTP layer.
+Those should both be relatively straight forward to implement.
+After that I need to figure out why the hash table isnt so thread safe despite using a mutex to lock it.
+Finally, figure out how implement a threaded BFS.

+Assuming I can figure out and test all of the "internals" listed above, that still leaves the actual algorithm that pieces all of these things together.
+I think it should go like this.

+1. Transform the HTTP request into a complete `struct GameState_t` (core -> http -> parser -> core)
+1. Build the graph of all moves reachable from the current state. (core -> graph -> hash).
+1. Recurse on this graph as deeply as possible using a breadth first search (as implemented by the graph module).
+This traversal should be threaded if possible, and each thread should stop recursing if the path is deemed undesirable.
+1. All paths that are desirable recurse infinitely, stopping only for a timeout.
+1. These paths should be tracked somehow to avoid running a path finder after the fact.

 ### To Be Implemented

 1. (hash) Thread safe hash table